Denis Sassou Nguesso: 1997–2008: Second Civil War and return to the presidency

 The second round of the civil war erupted a few weeks before the presidential election.

 In May 1997, a visit by Sassou Nguesso to Owando, Yhombi-Opango's political stronghold, led to the outbreak of violence between his supporters and those of Yhombi-Opango.
 On 5 June 1997, government forces surrounded Sassou Nguesso's home in the Mpila section of Brazzaville, attempting to arrest Pierre Aboya and Engobo Bonaventure, who had been implicated in the violence.
 Fighting broke out between government forces and Cobras, which led to the second civil war.

-At the beginning of the conflict, Kolelas' militia remained neutral, but on 8 September 1997, he joined the president's camp and became Prime Minister.
-On 18 September, Angolan troops and airforce entered the battle, providing significant support to Sassou-Nguessou.
-By 14 October a final assault covered by Angolan Mig aircraft was launched on the Presidential Palace and neighborhoods in south Brazzaville, then on Pointe Noire, against the President's militias (Zoulou, Cocoys, Aubervillois and Mambas) and the Ninjas.
+At the beginning of the conflict, Kolelas' militia remained neutral, but on 8 September 1997, he joined the president's camp and became prime minister.
+On 18 September, Angolan troops and airforce entered the battle, providing significant support to Sassou Nguesso.
+By 14 October a final assault covered by Angolan MiG aircraft was launched on the Presidential Palace and neighborhoods in south Brazzaville, then on Pointe Noire, against the President's militias (Zoulou, Cocoys, Aubervillois and Mambas) and the Ninjas.

 By October, Sassou Nguesso was in control, while Lissouba as well as Kolelas and Opango left the country.
-On 25 October 1997, Sassou Nguessou was sworn in.
+On 25 October 1997, Sassou Nguesso was sworn in.

 He repealed the 1992 Constitution, and replaced it with a "Fundamental Act" that concentrated power in the President's hands.
-General Sassou-Nguesso accumulated the functions of President of the Republic, Head of State, Head of Government, Minister of Defense and Supreme Chief of the Armies.
+General Sassou Nguesso accumulated the functions of President of the Republic, Head of State, Head of Government, Minister of Defense and Supreme Chief of the Armies.

-A government was announced on 2 November 1997; it consisted mainly of members and relatives of the FDU (Forces Démocratiques unifies, a coalition between the PCT and other parties supporting Sassou Nguessou) as well as two members respectively of UPADS and MCDDI, who were not chosen by the presidents in exile.
+A government was announced on 2 November 1997; it consisted mainly of members and relatives of the FDU (Forces Démocratiques unifies, a coalition between the PCT and other parties supporting Sassou Nguesso) as well as two members respectively of UPADS and MCDDI, who were not chosen by the presidents in exile.

-He also called for a National reconciliation forum.
-However The idea was rejected by Lissouba's followers who continued to strike into the region between the country's economic capital, Pointe Noire and Brazzaville, having cut the railway between the coast and Brazzaville for three months.
+He also called for a national reconciliation forum.
+However, the idea was rejected by Lissouba's followers who continued to strike into the region between the country's economic capital, Pointe Noire and Brazzaville, having cut the railway between the coast and Brazzaville for three months.
 In December 1997 heavy fighting resumed in the capital's southern suburbs (the Pool area) where the Ninja militia clashed with Congolese and Angolan troops and Cobra militiamen.
-As many as 1 500 may have been killed in the fighting, and thousands more fled to escape the violence.
+As many as 1,500 may have been killed in the fighting, and thousands more fled to escape the violence.